Lady Eleanor Holles School

-Lady Eleanor Holles School (often abbreviated to LEH or LEHS) is an private day school for girls in Hampton, London.
+Lady Eleanor Holles School (often abbreviated to LEH or LEHS) is a private day school for girls in Hampton, London.
 It consists of a small junior school and a larger senior school, which operate from different buildings on the same 24 acre site.
 It is a member of the Girls' Schools Association and the Headmasters' and Headmistresses' Conference.

 History

 The school was founded in 1710 with an endowment from Lady Eleanor Holles, the daughter of John Holles, 2nd Earl of Clare.
 The original site is commemorated by a plaque on one of the Barbican walkways.

 In 1878, the middle school moved to a new building at 182 Mare Street in East Hackney, which was later owned by the Cordwainers Company and now forms part of the London College of Fashion.